aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

 [^6]: You can easily [replace the default error pages with your own custom ones](https://source.ind.ie/site.js/app/blob/master/README.md#custom-error-pages).
 And as far as 404 errors go, you can reduce the number of them on the web in general and contribute towards [an evergreen web](https://source.ind.ie/site.js/app/blob/master/README.md#native-support-for-an-evergreen-web) by making use of the native [cascading archives](https://source.ind.ie/site.js/app/blob/master/README.md#native-cascading-archives-support) and [404-to-302](https://source.ind.ie/site.js/app/blob/master/README.md#native-404-302-support) support in Site.js.

 [^7]: Site.js does not have LiveReload and does not automatically restart the server when dynamic routes change at the moment.
 When working with static content, this means that you have to manually refresh the browser and when working with dynamic content you have to manually restart the server whenever you make code changes.
 I realise this is less than ideal and both of these are high on [my list of issues](https://source.ind.ie/site.js/app/issues) to address.

+[^8]: The examples on this page are live and connect to the instance of the finished app I have running at https://ar.al/chat.
+Needless to say, this site is served by Site.js.